dipanjan/dipanjan.github.io/content/publication/ring-signature/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Australasian Conference on Information Security and Privacy (ACISP)*'
+publication: '*Proceedings of the Australasian Conference on Information Security and Privacy (ACISP)*'
 ---